Search

 Château de Blois:

-The Château de Blois features eclectic architecture that reflects the different styles over the centuries.
-The most famous part, the main building built by Francis I, is a remarkable example of the transition between the Gothic and the Renaissance.
-The ornate facades and richly decorated interiors bear witness to the opulence of the era.
+The Château de Blois boasts an eclectic architecture that reflects the different styles throughout the centuries.
+The most famous part, the main building constructed by Francis I, is a remarkable example of the transition between Gothic and Renaissance styles.
+The ornate façades and richly decorated interiors testify to the opulence of the era.

 Château de Amboise: